 One of the most common questions which are thrown at vegetarians and vegans is – where do they get their protein from?
 I have seen a lot of people who are planning to start a vegan or vegetarian life, worrying about this and assuming that they will become weak after starting a plant-based diet.

 When I decided to become a vegetarian, this was never my concern as I am aware that home-cooked vegetarian Indian meals are perfectly balanced.
-Our ancestors had planned it very effectively, creating a complete equilibrium of all the essential nutrients – protein, carbohydrate, fats, vitamins, and minerals.
+Our ancestors had planned it very effectively, creating a complete equilibrium of all the essential nutrients – protein, carbohydrates, fats, vitamins, and minerals.
 Eating such balanced meals and remaining physically active was the secret of their longevity.

 There is an impressive gamut of protein-rich vegan and vegetarian dishes in Indian cuisine.
 Indians love eating dal (lentils) every day, at least once and dal chawal (lentils with rice) is almost every Indian’s comfort food.